 Step 4: Find Synonyms

 Your list will just continue growing at this point, but you should continue to search for variants.
-In your search, you will probably find alternative keywords that will yield traffic.
+In your search, you will probably find alternative, long term keywords that will yield traffic.

 When looking for variants, you can start by looking for synonyms for your keyword phrases.
 Thesaurus.com can show you lots of synonyms to contribute to your research.
-Developing your SEO for consultants, you’ll already have a couple of synonyms right away, consulting and advising!
+Developing your SEO strategies for consultants, you’ll already have a couple of synonyms right away, consulting, link building and advising!

 If you’re using a generic phrase like ‘choosing a consultant’, then you might want to use a synonym for ‘choosing.’
 The other keywords you pick will also have opportunities for synonym research.